Namaeus/Codesign_ReadMe/cd_spawnselect.md

 ## Where do i place this trigger event?
 If you are using a multi-character script, we advise you to place the event inside that script, in a place where it will be triggered after you have chosen your character.
 But if you do not use a multi-character script, we advise you to place it inside your identity script, specifically at a place where your identity script checks if the player is a new or existing player.
-Only enable it for existing players as the ui will conflict with the ui of your identity script.
+Only enable it for existing players as the spawnselect ui will conflict with the identity ui for new players.

 ## Is the script not working as expected?
 - Firstly always make sure the script has started correctly.
 Check for obvious error prints.
 Then check the server console prints for a blue print saying `Authorised Successfully` and check for a client sided print saying `Successful`.